naknomum/solacon/README.md

 svgObj.refresh();        // applies color change to current shape
 ```

+## Server script

+The file `server-script/solacon.sh` illustrates how to get solacon images on a server, without user interaction.

+Run `solacon.sh -h` for more details.

 ## Live demo

 Try out some [dynamical examples](https://misaki-web.github.io/solacon/) of **solacons** in action.